 formality ranging from 0 to 4, from an innovative photographic sample.
-We rescale it for ease of interpretation, so that 0 corresponds to "very formal" and 1 to "very informal".
+We rescale it for ease of interpretation, so that 0 corresponds to "very informal" and 1 to "very formal".
 Research assistants were instructed to rank photos based on characteristics of the neighborhood (including the density and irregularity of structures, and cleanliness) and of the buildings (such as the durability of materials and the size of windows).
-Our sample of photos is representative of the entire city of Jakarta and is drawn from a combination of Google Street View (90% of all pictures) and photos taken by our team in the field (10%), for locations that are inaccessible by Street View vehicles (e.g. kampungs).
+Our sample of photos is representative of the entire city of Jakarta and is drawn from a combination of on line repositories (90% of all pictures) and photos taken by our team in the field (10%), for locations that are inaccessible by vehicles (e.g. kampungs).